 Pregnancy hormones, made by the placenta, work to help prevent the mother from developing low blood sugar, which is dangerous for her unborn baby.
 They do this by resisting the actions of insulin, the hormone responsible for getting sugar from the blood into the tissues.
 Consequently, there is a progressive increase in blood sugar levels (impaired glucose intolerance) during pregnancy.
 To counteract this and try to decrease blood sugar levels, the mother’s pancreas makes more insulin.
 Usually, the mother’s pancreas can produce enough insulin to overcome the effect of the pregnancy hormones.
 A pregnant woman needs two or three times more insulin than normal.
 If her pancreas gland is unable to produce this much insulin, her blood sugar level rises and GDM develops.

-As GDM is an increasing risk as pregnancy advances screening is usually done at 26 to 28 weeks pregnant.
+As GDM is an increasing risk as pregnancy advances screening is usually done at 26 to 28 weeks pregnancy.

-It is done earlier and the result is normal it does not negate the possibility of GDM developing a later in the pregnancy.
-Consequently, the GDM screening will need to be repeated at 26 to 28 weeks pregnant.
+If is done earlier and the result is normal it does not negate the possibility of GDM developing a later in the pregnancy.
+Consequently, the GDM screening will need to be repeated at 26 to 28 weeks pregnancy.

 A normal 26 to 28-week screening result does not mean there is no risk of GDM in the third trimester of pregnancy

 Sometimes when the GDM screening at 26 to 28 weeks has a normal result, there are clinical signs associated with diabetes that warrant screening needs to be repeated after 28 weeks.
 I have had many patients over the years when there have been a normal screening result at 28 weeks and a subsequent abnormal screening result consisted with developing gestational diabetes in the third trimester of pregnancy.